 Philosophy & Critical Thinking Summer Camp

-The Butler University Philosophy and Critical Thinking (BUPACT) Summer Camp will explore philosophical questions related to justice through a weeklong series of fun, engaging activities.
-Throughout the week, campers will have the opportunity to discuss the issues that matter most to them.
+The Butler University Philosophy and Critical Thinking (BUPACT) Summer Camp will explore philosophical questions related to freedom throughout a week of fun, engaging activities.
+Campers will have the opportunity to discuss the issues that matter most to them.
 During this time they will be supported by Butler philosophy faculty in understanding and critically reflecting on philosophical issues, as well as developing and articulating their own perspectives.
 Each day will include activities around our beautiful campus, and one day we’ll be visiting the Indianapolis Museum of Art.

-The Butler University PACT Summer Camp is open to any students who will be in high school (grades 9-12) in the 2023-2024 school year.
+The Butler University PACT Summer Camp is open to any students that will be rising high school sophomores to rising high school seniors during the 2024-2025 academic year.
 This usually means that eligible students will be between 14 and 18 years old.

 The tuition for the summer camp is $350.
 This tuition covers costs for the duration of the camp, including but not limited to materials, meals, facilities, and instruction.